Nodes

 - Leaf node — a single file like

 foo.md.
 Cannot have children.
-Good for simple Things that won't grow. - Composite node — a directory with
+Good for Things that read better as a single coherent text than as parts. - Composite node — a directory with

 foo/index.md.
 Can have children (other files in the directory) and companion files.
-Good for Things that have sub-Things or need design docs.
+Good for Things with sub-Things, design docs, or content that benefits from being individually addressable.

 If both foo.md and foo/index.md exist, the directory wins.